 The two layers of TCP/IP are defined by separate versions in their entirety.
 The transmission control protocol is the top layer; one that converts messages or files into data packets that are transmitted over the network connection to the destination computer and then reassembled into messages or files that can be read by the destination user.
 The lower layer of TCP/IP, Internet Protocol, provides the transmission operation, configuring the connection address so that the information arrives at the correct place.
 IP could work without TCP even if it is down, but the reverse is not possible.

-See also What is anti-spyware?
+See also What is a shortcut key?

 Despite the very obvious presence of the word Internet in the verbose version of TCP/IP, the protocol suite can also be used for internal use.
 Company intranets use TCP/IP protocols to set up a network within the company’s computer structure.
 External connections are not developed, but connections are made between the company’s servers and/or mainframes and individual computers.
 This type of connectivity mimics the TCP/IP connection functionality used for Internet connections.